strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 <!-- TODO: update SEO -->

-# v4 Plugins Migration Guide
+# v4 Plugin Migration Guide

 The goal of this guide is to get a v3 plugin up and running on v4 as fast as possible by resolving breaking changes.
 It is not an exhaustive resource for the v4 plugin APIs, which are described in the [Server API](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#server-api-for-plugins) and [Admin Panel API](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#admin-panel-api-for-plugins) documentations.